Lim colim versus colim lim. I: Introduction

 Here assertion (1) is independent of ZFC (see Example \ref{MP}) and assertion (3) is independent of ZFC (see \S\ref{lim2van}).
-However, the author does not know whether their conjunction is independent of ZFC.
+However, the author does not know if they are consistent with each other. \footnote{J. Bergfalk pointed out to the author that they do appear to contradict each other: ``if $\lim^1$ of the Marde\v si\v c--Prasolov system is $0$ then the continuum is of cardinality at least $\aleph_2$.
+And under these circumstances, there will exist inverse systems of the type appearing in (2) (and of cofinality $\aleph_2$, in particular) whose $\lim^3$ is nonzero.''
+Nevertheless it might still be better to mention Theorem \ref{thC} than to keep it in secret, as one may be able to extract a more convincing result from its proof.}

-As for assertion (2), the author does not know whether there exists a locally compact separable metrizable space $X$ that does not satisfy (2).
+As for assertion (2), the author does not know whether there exists a local compactum $X$ that does not satisfy (2).
 It would be quite surprising if someone manages to construct such a space.
 By contrast, it seems much more likely that there exists a Polish space $X$ that does not satisfy (2), although a rather natural approach to constructing it yields only a somewhat weaker result (Example \ref{lim2example}).